 The condemnation of the ignorant is lesser because it is temporary.
 It is the predawn haze of a passing night.
 When the sun rises, poof!, it’s gone.

 Let’s say I offer you a plate of green eggs and ham, and you have never tried green eggs and ham.
 Do you like green eggs and ham?
 You cannot know until you have tried them.
 So you may try them.
-But if you have tried them and disliked them – hated them in fact – then you will never try them again.
+But if you have tried them and disliked them – hated them in fact – you will never try them again.

 It’s the same with Jesus.
 The Bread of Heaven is infinitely better than green eggs and ham and it is difficult for me to understand how anyone could reject him, yet some do.
 The Pharisees did and so did Judas.
 Jesus spent years with these guys.
 He gave them countless opportunities to receive from him yet they never did.